Budhanilkantha School: Academics

 Students must pass an entrance exam to gain admission into the school.
 Normally, entrance examinations are taken for entry into class 5 and post SLC levels.
-This is intended to continue the high academic status of the school.
+This is intended to maintain the school's high academic standards.

-Out of 118 students who took the School Leaving Certificate Examination 2014, 103 secured Distinction and the rest 15 students passed in the First Division.
+Out of 118 students who took the School Leaving Certificate Examination 2014, 103 secured Distinction and the remaining 15 students passed in the First Division.

 Budhanilkantha School was the first school to introduce GCE Advanced Level in Nepal.
 It currently offers A-Levels in Physics, Chemistry, Biology, Mathematics, Further Mathematics, Economics, Business Studies, Computer Science, Accounting and English Language.
-It is compulsory for students to sit exams in five subjects.
+It is compulsory for students to take exams in five subjects.
 Mathematics and English Language have to be studied by all students.
 Most students choose to study science-based subjects and some choose to combine sciences and social sciences.
-In A-Level exams of the year 2010, 12% of entries from the school secured grade A* and 30% entries secured grade A. 56% entries from the school secured more than or equal to grade B. 73% of the total entries, excluding General Paper, was on either math or science subjects.
+In A-Level exams of the year 2010, 12% of entries from the school secured grade A* and 30% entries secured grade A. 56% entries from the school secured more than or equal to grade B. 73% of the total entries, excluding General Paper, were in either math or science subjects.
 Budhanilkantha students regularly feature in the Cambridge Outstanding Learner Awards as the best achieving A-Level candidates in Nepal and worldwide.

 Governance

 The school is managed under the Public Educational Trust.
-The Ministry for Education being the main trustee, the Board of Trustees (BOT) is chaired by the Education Secretary of Nepal.
+The Ministry for Education, being the main trustee, the Board of Trustees (BOT) is chaired by the Education Secretary of Nepal.
 The School Management Committee (SMC) is responsible for the formulation, implementation, and monitoring of all policy-level matters.
-The Principal takes care of the day-to-day administration with the help of two Vice-Principals, Chief Administrative Officer and a team of Senior Management Team SMT.
+The Principal takes care of the day-to-day administration with the help of two Vice-Principals, the Chief Administrative Officer and a team of Senior Management Team (SMT).
 The school is also supported by Friends of Budhanilkantha School (FOBS), the parents' representative association and the Society of Ex-Budhanilkantha Students (SEBS).
-They also actively participate in the school governance.
+They also actively participate in school governance.

-The present principal of the school is Hom Nath Acharya.
-There are currently two vice principals in the school; Mr. Deepak Kayastha and Mrs. Timila Shakya Acharya.
+The present principal of the school is Keshar Khulal.
+There are two vice principals in the school: one each for Secondary Level (SL) and Basic Level (BL).
+The vice-principal for SL is Mr. Atiram K.C and the vice-principal for BL is Mrs. Purnima Lama.

 The list of Headmasters/Principals of the school are as follows: